Umps check Padres pitcher Musgrove's ears for sticky stuff - WHIZ News

 Fans yelled “Cheater!” at Musgrove, a member of the 2017 Houston Astros World Series champions that were found by Major League Baseball to have stolen signs.

 The Astros’ cheating scandal rocked the sport.
-Musgrove has said he feels uncomfortable wearing his championship ring and wants “one that feels earned” with his hometown Padres.
+Musgrove told The Associated Press this month he feels uncomfortable wearing his championship ring and wants “one that feels earned” with his hometown Padres.

 Umpires allowed him to continue pitching, and after striking out Tomás Nido for the second out, Musgrove made a gesture with his hand across his nose toward the Mets dugout.